Glossary of Fox Hunting Terms

 CAPPING FEE: A fee charged for hunting with a hunt of which one is not a member.
-While GBH does not collect a capping fee from invited guests, a donation to the Hound Fund is always appreciated.
 To avoid potential embarrassment, a GBH member who hunts at the invitation of another hunt should be prepared to pay a capping fee to that hunt.

 CHECK: An interruption of the run caused by hounds losing the line.

 COLORS: 1) The distinctive colors that distinguish the uniform of one hunt from another.
 Usually a distinctive color of the collar on a scarlet or black coat.
 2) To be awarded or given the colors is to be given the right to wear them as well as the hunt buttons.